agronholm/anyio/docs/subprocesses.rst

 Other considerations:

-* Even "cancellable" runs can be cancelled before the request has been sent to the worker process
+* Even "cancellable=False" runs can be cancelled before the request has been sent to the worker process
 * If a cancellable call is cancelled during execution on the worker process, the worker process will be killed
 * The worker process imports the parent's ``__main__`` module, so guarding for any import time side